2025 Multi-ConTEXT International Graduate Conference: “Comparison and Convergence in English Studies” [Extended Deadline: July 31, 2025]

 Submission Guidelines and Deadlines:

-Abstract Submission Deadline: July 15, 2025.
-We invite a 250-word abstract (in English), along with a bio (100 words) including your affiliation and contact information.
+Abstract Submission Deadline: July 31, 2025.
+We invite a 250-word abstract (in English) for your proposed 20-minute presentation, along with a bio (100 words) including your affiliation and contact information.
 Please indicate which thematic session (CC, NR, or MT) your paper belongs to.
 Submission via this link: https://forms.gle/gbztHnDVXcix2oMs9

 Travel and Accommodation Information:

-- Travel: Cheongju is approximately 1 hour from Seoul by train (via KTX high-speed rail) and about 2 hours from Incheon International Airport (via KTX through Osong Station).
-From Osong Station, Chungbuk National University is about a 20 to 30-minute taxi or bus ride (roughly 13 km).
-Detailed directions to the campus and local transit options will be provided for accepted participants.
+• Travel: Cheongju is approximately 1 hour from Seoul and about 2 hours from Incheon International Airport (via KTX high-speed rail through Osong Station).
+Other travel options to Cheongju, together with directions to the CBNU campus, will be provided for accepted participants.

-CBNU website: https://www.cbnu.ac.kr/english/index.do - Accommodation: We will supply a list of recommended hotels/guesthouses near the university in Cheongju, as well as information on transportation within the city.
+• Accommodation: We will supply a list of recommended hotels/guesthouses near the university, as well as on-campus guesthouse options.
 A discounted price will be offered to conference attendees at the Gloucester Hotel Cheongju.
 More details will follow.